IJDykeman/ijdykeman.github.io/_posts/2017-10-16-wang-tile-procedural-generation.markdown

 ## Greedy Placement with Crude Undoing

-*Randomly place valid tiles.
+*Keep choosing random locations and place valid tiles there.
 If you get stuck, remove some and try again.*

 ```
 Initialize the entire map to UNDECIDED

 while UNDECIDED tiles remain on the map
-    if any valid tile can be places on the map
+    if any valid tile can be placed on the map
       t <- collection of all possible valid tile placements
       l <- random selection from t weighted by tile probabilities
       place l on the map